talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

                 - Each row is a course request
                 - If a course request was unassigned in the solution, its value for the "Enrolled" field will be "No", and the "Sections" field will be empty
-        - There's also a time-overlaps-real.csv file (with no info) implying the solver makes a distinction between an actual time conflict and a time overlap
+        - There's also a time-overlaps-real.csv file (with no info) implying the solver makes a distinction between an actual time conflict, and a time overlap
     - 210927_010236
         - Running the solver after undoing the changes that I made to the Courses.xlsx and Students.xlsx file to test the time overlap conflict (i.e. removed the BIOL222 course and its course request for the student 218047643)